Get help with your plan: grab the Art Business Jumpstart free audio course.

 1. Desire Map Planner by Danielle LaPorte

-I skipped a year and didn’t use this one last year — sometimes a break from something can really make things clear.
+I skipped a year in 2017 — sometimes a break from something can really make things clear.
 I went in a circle, but THAT’S OKAY.
 Circles and spirals are the growth patterns of life, not straight lines.

 I love the soulful prompts through this planner and the lightly colored ink that let’s you write over whatever you need.
 A great for creative business planner and I highly recommend it.

-This style of planning works great with any basic notebook or Moleskine planner.
+This style of planning works great with any basic notebook, a blank journal in wild colors and Washi tape or the classic Moleskine planner or sketchbook.
 If you like the process of creating your own titles and pages and it helps you get things done, then this style of planning is yours.

 You start off by creating your index page and numbering the pages in your blank book.
 Then draw your year at a glance, quarterly, monthly and weekly pages, logs for projects or art, trackers, collections, brainstorm and idea pages, exercise, menus, movie list – whatever you need.
 That’s the beauty of this system – you literally make it your own.